Tscubii/win11-intel-mac/README.md

 * External keyboard and mouse
     * Windows 11 Setup doesn't like it when $WinPEDriver$ has drivers in them

-Put the files in an easily accessible folder (e.g., one on the desktop called `Temp`).

 ## Instructions